aryavorskiy/LatticeModels.jl/docs/src/manual/bonds.md

 plot!(l2)       # Unlike Bravais lattices, GenericLattice does not have default bonds
 ```

-This tool is not very mature yet, but it can be useful for tasks not related to Braavais lattices.
-Note that boundary conditions can be set to the `GenericLattice` as well.
+This tool is not very mature yet, but it can be useful for tasks not related to Bravais lattices.
+Note that boundary conditions or default nearest-neighbor hoppings can be set to the `GenericLattice` as well.